 Christian Van Haesendonck

-Van Haesendonck pursued his interest in a multifaced artistic practice where he combines image curation, creative publishing, curating of exhibitions as inclusive platform for thinking and acting with students, exemplary in his preoccupation with art education.
-Simultaneously he continues to focus on his drawings, remaining so long as possible in the predisposition of creation, not without a subtile sense of humor, often balancing on the edge of the cut between representation and abstract.
+Van Haesendonck pursued his interest in a multifaced artistic practice where he combines image curation, creative publishing, curating of exhibitions as inclusive platform for thinking and acting with scholars, exemplary in his preoccupation with art education.
+Simultaneously he continues to focus on his drawings and collages, remaining so long as possible in the development-phase of creation, not without a subtile sense of humor, often balancing on the edge of the cut between representation and abstract.

 Comments on the works of Van Haesendonck: see: Hans Theys, art.
 'Christian Van Haesendonck', in: special number 'Tekenen vandaag', in: OKV (Openbaar Kunstbezit Vlaanderen) 2015, nr.
 2: http://www.exhibitionsinternational.org/create_more.asp?isbn=OKV_2015_02&searchResult=1 and in: H. Theys, 'Focus.
 Een blik op 100 kunstenaars', edited by Snoeck Publishers, Gent, 2012 (dutch).